Steven Van Zandt: Career

 He co-founded Southside Johnny and the Asbury Jukes, in addition to The Miami Horns, who got their name from Van Zandt's nickname.
 Van Zandt helped establish the rhythm and blues oriented style of music that the band performed.
 He also produced Southside Johnny's first three albums.
-Overall, Van Zandt wrote a significant bulk of Southside Johnny's music which helped provide them with the success that they achieved.
+Van Zandt wrote the bulk of the group's music, contributing substantially to its success.

+E Street Band

 Van Zandt then started to switch between writing for Southside Johnny and the Asbury Jukes and touring with the E Street Band.
 He confirmed in an interview on The Howard Stern Show that he arranged the horns on "Tenth Avenue Freeze-Out" in 1975 when Springsteen was at a loss, earning him a spot in the E Street Band shortly thereafter.
 In the Wings For Wheels documentary, Springsteen revealed that Van Zandt was partially responsible for the signature guitar line in "Born to Run," described as "Arguably Steve's greatest contribution to my music."
-Ultimately, Van Zandt officially joined the E Street Band on July 20, 1975 during the first show of the Born to Run Tour.
+Ultimately, Van Zandt officially joined the E Street Band on July 20, 1975, during the first show of the Born to Run Tour.

 In those early years, Van Zandt supplied a great deal of the lead guitar work for the band in concert, as can be seen on the 1975 concert DVD within Born to Run 30th Anniversary Edition (later released as the CD Hammersmith Odeon London '75).
 In 1984, Van Zandt left the E Street Band.
-He originally joined to see Bruce Springsteen rise in success, and once the band rose to that success he left.
-Despite leaving the band, he appeared as a special guest at certain concerts on the Born in the U.S.A.
-Tour and appeared in a couple of videos, including the one for "Glory Days".
+He originally joined to see Springsteen rise in success, and once the band rose to that success he left.
+Despite leaving the band, he appeared as a special guest at some concerts on the Born in the U.S.A.
+Tour and appeared in a couple of videos, including "Glory Days".